 Are you unemployed or low-income?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
 There is no out-of-pocket for you.
 Let’s see if you are eligible!

-With the amount of computer networks doubling every 5 years, the job demand for Information Technology workers continues to heat up for this high paid career.
+With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to heat up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

-If you have management experience, one of the most high demand job opportunities is in project management.
+If you have prior management experience, one of the most high demand job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after credential for this field.
+The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Yes!
 The whole intent of this program is to help you get a job.
-We have teamed up with a staffing firm that has devoted a person to work at our location exclusively with our clients.
+We have partnered with a staffing firm that has dedicated a person to work at our location exclusively with our clients.
 She helps with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your information in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training needs.
 A lot of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.